 If your practice has multiple locations that operate independently, you can turn on the Care Center features in PCC software.
 Once the feature is turned on, you can assign patients to a specific care center.

-When you assign a patient to a care center, a special location flag is added to the patient’s Partner record, and many new features and abilities are available in Partner, PCC EHR, and MyKidsChart, the patient portal.
+When you assign a patient to a care center, a special location flag is added to the patient’s record, and many new features and abilities are available in PCC EHR, MyKidsChart, the patient portal.

 The Care Center features will help large practices or multiple-practice partnerships where different office locations operate independently.
 Read below to learn more.